insarlab/MintPy/docs/README.md

 ### 5. Citing this work ###

-+ Yunjun, Z., H. Fattahi, F. Amelung (2019), Small baseline InSAR time series analysis: unwrapping error correction and noise reduction (under review), preprint doi: [10.31223/osf.io/9sz6m](https://eartharxiv.org/9sz6m/)
++ Yunjun, Z., H. Fattahi, F. Amelung (2019), Small baseline InSAR time series analysis: unwrapping error correction and noise reduction (under review), preprint doi:[10.31223/osf.io/9sz6m](https://eartharxiv.org/9sz6m/)

 In addition to the above, we recommend that you cite the original publications that describe the algorithms used in your specific analysis.